totminaekaterina/Image-match-search/README.md

 ### The stages of task completion

-1. Preprocessing of the provided data, which involves bringing them to a single format.
+1. ** Preprocessing of the provided data** , which involves bringing them to a single format.
-2. Loading a pre-trained ResNet computer vision model with 50 layers.
+2. ** Loading a pre-trained ResNet model**  with 50 layers.
-3. Removing the last classification layers in order to leave only the layers necessary for feature extraction.
+3. ** Removing the last classification layers**  in order to leave only the layers necessary for feature extraction.
-4. Converting images from the test and base sets into tensors by feeding them through the ResNet model and obtaining feature vectors.
+4. ** Converting images**  from the test and base sets ** into tensors**  by feeding them through the ResNet model and obtaining feature vectors.
 Two algorithms are employed to identify the most similar images from the base set:
     - Nearest Neighbours.
     - Correspondence to other classes.
-5. The results are returned in the form of the top five matches for each image.
+5. ** The results**  are returned in the form of the top five matches for each image.

 ### Stage 1.
 Preprocessing data from the base and test datasets

 The base dataset was created for the purposes of the study, comprising 225 images divided into 5 classes (subfolders in the main folder).
-These classes were defined as follows: "Kitchen", "Living room", "Bathroom", "Bedroom" and "Wardrobe".
+These classes were defined as follows: *"Kitchen"*, *"Living room"*, *"Bathroom"*, *"Bedroom"* and *"Wardrobe"*.
 A similar structure was used to create the test dataset, containing a total of 25 images, with 5 images for each class.

 Images from the test dataset were used for comparison with images from the base dataset.